watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 10. Use the repository URL and `git clone` to copy the content-init code to your build agent.

 > **Note**: Keep this cloud shell window open as your build agent SSH
 > connection.
-The lab will instruct you to open additional cloud shell sessions
+The lab instructs you to open additional cloud shell sessions
 > as and when needed.

 You should follow all steps provided _before_ performing the Hands-on lab.